-Selecting the best payroll system for your company is one of the most important business decisions you’ll make as a payroll professional.
+Selecting the best payroll software for your company is one of the most important business decisions you’ll make as a payroll professional.
 Your payroll system can make your team and employees feel as if there’s no easier system to use, or it can make them feel as if the company is trying to cost them time and cause stress.

 What type of support does the payroll provider offer?